 Another benefit of a system using these two fuel sources is that when the weather turns warm, your electric heat pump is ready to take on a new role, efficient home cooling.

 If you’re uncertain about whether to switch to a dual fuel system, consider taking a Jansen Home Comfort Survey (offered by Jansen Heating and Cooling) that will identify the best system for your home.
 You’ll answer questions about home use, comfort requirements, health and safety requirements, and property and financial requirements of your home.
 Whatever service you need with your home’s heating and cooling system, it pays to work with a respected, locally owned Cincinnati HVAC contractor such as Jansen.

 Don’t Forget Preventative Maintenance

-Whatever system you choose for heating and cooling your home, it’s important that it be properly maintained.
+Whatever system you choose for heating and cooling your home, it’s important that it gets proper maintenance.
 This means both simple homeowner maintenance (keeping air filters fresh, keeping vents and registers clean and clear of obstruction, etc.) and professional maintenance by a trusted Cincinnati HVAC company.
 Most HVAC experts recommend two maintenance visits per year, one for the heating system and another for the cooling system.
 It’s customary to schedule these visits for just before the high-use season for that system (fall for the heating system; spring for the cooling system).
 A well-maintained heating and cooling system will run more efficiently, provide better comfort, operate more safely, and experience fewer breakdowns.
 It also is likely to last much longer than a system that gets indifferent or no maintenance.
 One otherwise unnecessary repair for a broken AC, heat pump or furnace likely will cost substantially more than what you would have paid for a preventative maintenance visit.